Angara-A5V launch vehicle

 In April 2015, Roskosmos promised that Angara-5V would carry up to 38 tons, however behind the scene, engineers were already seeing potential challenges in the design, which could degrade the payload to 35 tons.

 By the end of 2015, the proposed Angara-5V was apparently 1.8 tons short of carrying the PTK spacecraft with its MOB-DM stage.
 At the same time, the rocket would also need extra 2.2 tons of payload in order to lift the LVPK lunar module along with its own MOB-DM space tug.
-The fulfil this mission, the rocket's total payload would have to be brought to 39.8 tons.
+To fulfill this mission, the rocket's total payload would have to be brought to 39.8 tons.

 As of beginning of 2015, NPO Energomash was yet to prove that its RD-191 engine would be able to meet the requirements of the Angara-5V rocket for a higher thrust.
 Necessary upgrades to the engine would be a subject of the study during the preliminary work on the project.
 (744) In August 2015, NPO Energomash confirmed that the company had began work on a modified version of the engine designated RD-191M on the assignment from GKNPTs Khrunichev.